Duong Van Thanh, EdD, Academic Director

 Bui Tran Phuong, PhD

 Dr. Bui Tran Phuong is the president of Hoa Sen University in Ho Chi Minh City.
 She was born in 1950 to a family of teachers.
 She inherited the virtues of an educator from her family members and has followed in their footsteps.
 She graduated from a French high school program at the level of “Standard of Excellence” and then moved to Paris in 1968 to attend college.
-She received a bachelor’s degree in history from Paris I University in 1972, a master’s degree from Paris VII University in 1994, a master’s degree in business administration from United Business Institutes (Belgium) in 2003, and, in 2008, she successfully defended her doctoral dissertation at Lyon 2 University in Lyon, France.
+She received a bachelor’s degree in history from Paris I University in 1972, a master’s degree from Paris VII University in 1994, a master’s degree in business administration from United Business Institutes (Belgium) in 2003, and, in 2008, she successfully defended her doctoral dissertation, “Vietnam 1920–1945, Gender and Modernity: The Emergence of New Perceptions and Experience,” at Lyon 2 University in Lyon, France.

 Pham Quoc Loc, PhD

-Dr. Pham Quoc Loc is currently serving as the dean of Culture, Languages, and Tourism at Hoa Sen University.
-Dr. Loc earned his PhD in comparative literature at the University of Massachusetts Amherst in 2011.
+Dr. Pham Quoc Loc is currently serving as the vice president of Hoa Sen University.
+Prior to holding this position, he was the dean of Culture, Languages, and Tourism at Hoa Sen University.
+Dr. Pham earned his PhD in comparative literature at the University of Massachusetts Amherst in 2011.
 His research interests include translation theories and issues of gender in cultural studies and postcolonial studies.
 He has taught courses on international literatures, the Vietnam War in film and literature, and translation theories both in the United States and in Vietnam.
 His projects include translations of Judith Butler’s Frames of War (Verso, 2009) and Edwin Gentzler’s Translation and Identity in the Americas (2009).
 His article “Western Others and Other Westerns” appeared in the volume Re-Engendering Translation edited by Christopher Larkosh (St. Jerome, 2011).

 Dr. Nguyen Luu Bao Doan